kcarnold/cs344/content/units/04models/activity/index.md

 On a piece of paper, manually plot a curve of MSE on the y axis and `bias` on the x axis.

 - What value of `bias` minimizes this function?
-What is the slope of the function at that value of `bias`?
+(We'll call this `bias_opt`.)
-- Just eyeballing the graph, what is the slope when bias is 0?
+- Draw the line tangent to the MSE curve at `bias = 0`.
+Just eyeballing the graph, what is the slope of that line?
+- Draw the tangent line at `bias_opt`.
+What is the slope of that tangent line?
+(Can you know it exactly?)

 {{% /task %}}